machal/cssmine-content/animations-priklady.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We have just defined a `my_blink_animation` which will set a full opacity at the
 beginning of the animation (`opacity`).
-In one half of the duration time
+In one half of the duration time (`50%`)
-(`50%`) the element will be fully transparent (invisible) and at the end of the
+the element will be fully transparent (invisible) and at the end of the
 animation, it will be fully opaque.
 In other words, the element will blink.

-The animation will apply if a user hovers over the element with a mouse.
+The animation will be applied if a user hovers over the element with a mouse.
 Or
 using alternative ways for that matter:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~